KLB7/IntraMine/README.md

 [CodeMirror](https://codemirror.net/) is used as the basis for most displays, with custom views for .txt and Perl files.
 Gloss (IntraMine's markdown variant) is fully applied to .txt files, and autolinking is applied to all source and text files (except .md).

 ### Autolinks
 So, you're writing a comment or typing in a log file and you want a link to some other file, say "files.cpp": how do you signal your intent if there are several "files.cpp" files floating around?
-Well, if you wanted a friend to be able to uniquely identify the correct file, you would add just enough directory names to make the reference unique, not caring about directories left out or even the correct order, because your friend is brilliant.
+If you wanted a friend to be able to uniquely identify the correct file, you would add just enough directory names to make the reference unique, not caring about directories left out or even the correct order, because your friend is brilliant.
 And you would expect them to pick the "closest" matching file in the file system, relative to the one you're typing in, if your provided path is too short to be unique.
 That's what IntraMine's autolinking does.

 For example, if the path fragment project51/files.cpp is enough to identify P:\Cpp\OtherProjects\Project51\src\files.cpp uniquely, that's all you need to type to get the correct link.
 To provide a link that goes directly to the updateFile() method in files.cpp, you could type project51/files.cpp#updateFile, or project51/files.cpp#updateFile() if you want to make it clear it's a method, or "project51/files.cpp#updateFile()" to make it stand out more in the source.
 If you're typing in a document in the Project51 folder then files.cpp is all you need to link to project51/src/files.cpp, since autolinking will pick the files.cpp that's closest to the document where you've done the typing (your "context").